 Configuring the database client correctly is crucial for establishing a successful connection to the database.
-Before installing and using the database client software, it is strongly recommended to read carefully the installation and configuration instructions of the database client; these may vary for each database version and for each Windows version.
+Before installing and using the database client software, we recommend that you carefully read the installation and configuration instructions of the database client; these may vary for each database version and for each Windows version.